thehouseplant/astro-duckdb-parquet/README.md

-# Astro DuckDB Parquet
+# Astro Parquet Viewer

-A sample project to showcase using DuckDB WASM to load a parquet file in an Astro static site.
+A sample project to showcase using DuckDB WASM to load an interact with parquet files on an Astro static site.

 ## Getting Started